Getting Hacked Hurts

 - Cone of Silence – Just like brute force isolation, this is another nearly foolproof way to protect your secrets…shut up!
 That’s right, if you don’t record it, email it, or transmit it, then the bad guys can’t find it.
-Of course, in our wired world, keeping information close to the vest is something that many people have trouble doing.
+Of course, in our wired world, many people have trouble keeping information close to the vest.

 When it comes to securing your secrets, Jaye Andone and Ed Meskel are experts.
 Their company SCIF Global Technologies is in the business of designing and manufacturing Sensitive Compartmented Information Facilities worldwide.